The Clear Edge

 Complete documentation package:

-• Process maps for new ways of working (visual flowcharts showing new processes)
+• Process maps for new ways of working (visual flowcharts showing new processes).

-• Role responsibilities (RACI matrix: who’s Responsible, Accountable, Consulted, Informed)
+• Role responsibilities (RACI matrix: who’s Responsible, Accountable, Consulted, Informed).

-• System configurations or tool setups (if technology is involved)
+• System configurations or tool setups (if technology is involved).

-• Sustainment plan (how to maintain changes after engagement ends)
+• Sustainment plan (how to maintain changes after engagement ends).

-• Troubleshooting guide (common issues and solutions)
+• Troubleshooting guide (common issues and solutions).

-Value Delivered: $150K-$350K in executed transformation
+Value Delivered: $150K–$350K in fully executed transformation work that actually runs inside the client’s business.

 Calculation example:

-• Operational efficiency improvement: 15% cost reduction in $2M department = $300K annual value
+• Operational efficiency improvement: 15% cost reduction in $2M department = $300K annual value.

-• Sales process optimization: 8% conversion improvement on $5M pipeline = $400K annual revenue increase
+• Sales process optimization: 8% conversion improvement on $5M pipeline = $400K annual revenue increase.

-• Your specific transformation math here
+• Your specific transformation math here.

 Investment: $24,000–$32,000